shakee93/fonoapi/README.md

     - you will need a token to access the Api. no registration, nothing, just grab the key. you can get it here https://fonoapi.freshpixl.com/token/generate

+<strong>NOTE :</strong> the Api will return only 100 devices per request

 ------
 ###### PHP Demo